• Skip to primary navigation

 Dutch oven venison pot roast before going into the oven.

 Place the lid on your Dutch oven and set it in a 300 degree oven to braise for three hours.
 After three hours the fresh sage, bay leaf, and butter should be added.
-Then let it braise for an additional hour uncovered.
+Then let the flavorful venison roast braise for an additional hour uncovered.

 At this point, your deer roast will be tender and easily shredded and your braising liquid will have thickened into a gravy to serve on top of the meat.
-Serve this over mashed potatoes or egg noodles, along with crusty bread or dinner rolls.
+Shred the larger pieces of meat and serve this over mashed potatoes or egg noodles, along with crusty bread or dinner rolls.

 Dutch oven venison pot roast.